lautajam/lautajam/README.md

 <!-- 🏗️ I'm currently working on a [Famous Programmers API](https://github.com/lautajam/programmers_api) -->

-👨‍💻 All of my projects are available in 'My portfolio' (in construcction)
+👨‍💻 All of my projects are available in 'My portfolio' (in construcction).

 📚 I am immersed in learning to improve my backend development skills and Python proficiency.